Thumbstop

 Think of True Classic.
 They make a clear promise to customers—that our shirts will fit you better than anything else at this price point.

-It’s the first thing you’ll hear about in their ads.
+The first thing you’ll hear about in their ads is their fit.
 Their homepage even shows you side-by-side, True Classic’s fit vs. other brands.

 True Classic ad example